 Okay, that’s not what happens at all, though a bounced email message might feel like that.
-Luckily bounce backs have clear causes…and often an easy fix.
+Luckily bounce backs have clear causes…and are often an easy fix.

 What causes an email to bounce back?

-There are many reasons you receive a delivery status notification that email bounced (even more than the above list).
+There are many reasons you receive a delivery status notification that an email bounced (even more than the above list).